Contact us

 Who do we help?

-We offer evidence-based psychological assessment and interventions to people who are experiencing moderate to severe mental health difficulties due to difficult or complicated maternity, reproductive or pregnancy or birth experiences.
+We offer evidence-based psychological assessment and interventions to women and birthing people who are experiencing moderate to severe mental health difficulties due to difficult or complicated maternity, reproductive or pregnancy or birth experiences.

 Some examples of our main areas of work are as follows: